Recognition of Prior Learning (VAE-VAP-VES)

 STEP 4: Application Approval

-The department forwards your application and the admissions committee's decision to the Office of Academic Programs and Instruction (DFE).
+The department forwards your application and the selection committee's decision to the Office of Training and Education (DFE).

-It will send you your notification, issue your certificate of completion, and then your diploma if all requirements are met.
+It will send you your notification, issue your certificate of completion, and then your diploma if all requirements have been met.

-If the validation is partial, it proceeds to register the validated course units.
+If the validation is partial, it records the validated course units.